afeins19/obsdian/classNotes/Research/reads/TimeLLM/Janghoon Questions.md

+ One of the crucial features of TimeLLM is that it does not train or retrain the underlying backbone model.
+Instead, it trains the input mechanism to convert raw time series data into

 # Please draw a block diagram for patch embedder in the figure(2).
 Find out the input shape and output shape of this patch encoder![](https://github.com/KimMeen/Time-LLM/raw/main/figures/method-detailed-illustration.png)